danger/danger-js/README.md

 - Checkout the `main` branch.
 Ensure your working tree is clean, and make sure you have the latest changes by running `git pull; yarn`.
-- Bump and tag - `npm run release -- patch`.
+- Bump and tag - `npm run release -- patch --ci`.
 This bumps `package.json`, commits, tags and pushes.
 It no longer publishes to npm from your machine, so there's no OTP to enter.
 - Pushing the tag runs [`npm_publish.yml`](.github/workflows/npm_publish.yml), which publishes to npm using npm's trusted publishing (there is no `NPM_TOKEN` secret) and then kicks off `release.yml` for the macOS native builds and the homebrew tap.

+The publish job runs in the `npm-release` environment, which only tags can deploy to.
+Combined with the tag ruleset, that means a branch can never obtain npm's OIDC credentials.
+Changes to anything under `.github/workflows/` need a review from an admin, via [CODEOWNERS](.github/CODEOWNERS).

 :ship: